Eimantas Bendžius: Professional career

-Bendžius started his career with Vilnius playing in the NKL in 2008.
+Bendžius started his career with Perlas Vilnius, playing in the NKL in 2008.
 During the 2009–10 season, he became one of the leaders of Perlas, a team that debuted in the LKL that season.
-On June 2, 2010, Bendžius joined Lietuvos rytas Vilnius.
+On 2 June 2010, Bendžius joined Lietuvos rytas Vilnius.

 Bendžius became one of the key players for Lietuvos rytas during the 2012–13 LKL season.
 In an important game against the rival Žalgiris Kaunas, Bendžius hit 6 out of 9 three-pointers to overcome Žalgiris.
 Because of this win, Lietuvos rytas secured a second place in the regular season and avoided meeting Žalgiris before the finals.
+Rytas went on to the LKL finals against Žalgiris - this time, Žalgiris beat Rytas.

 In June 2015, Bendžius signed a two-year contract with the Spanish team Río Natura Monbús Obradoiro.

-On July 10, 2018, he has signed with Rytas Vilnius of the Lithuanian Basketball League.
+On 10 July 2018, he signed with Rytas Vilnius of the Lithuanian Basketball League.

-On July 7, 2020, he has signed with Dinamo Sassari of the Italian Lega Basket Serie A (LBA).
+On 7 July 2020, he signed with Dinamo Sassari of the Italian Lega Basket Serie A (LBA).

+On June 25, 2025, he signed with APU Udine of the Lega Basket Serie A (LBA).